netlify/plugins/docs/CONTRIBUTING.md

 ]
 ```

-A `migrationGuide` URL pointing to a migration guide, a GitHub release or a list of breaking changes can be specified.
-This URL will be shown to users to encourage them to upgrade.
+As a way to encourage plugin users to upgrade, you can include a `migrationGuide` URL that refers plugin users to a migration guide, GitHub release, or a list of breaking changes.

 ```json
 "version": "1.0.0"